FelipeShai/MyDogSolution/README.md

 * The system will display the name of the best pet shop and the total price of the baths.
 <br><br><br><br>Note: Make sure you have the [Java JDK](https://www.oracle.com/java/technologies/downloads/#jdk20-windows) installed on your machine and properly configured to run the program.<br>

+To the unit test`s I advise using Eclipse IDE by the possibility of debugging.
+Just add jUnit to the project library.
+I used the current version.
+<br>junit-jupiter-api-5.9.2

 Author
 Felipe Shai